Simek/react-native-website/website/versioned_docs/version-0.5/navigator.md

 ---
-id: version-0.5-navigator
 title: Navigator
-original_id: navigator
+id: navigator
 ---

 `Navigator` handles the transition between different scenes in your app.
 It is implemented in JavaScript and is available on both Android and iOS.
-If you are targeting iOS only, you may also want to consider using [`NavigatorIOS`](/docs/0.5/navigatorios) as it leverages native UIKit navigation.
+If you are targeting iOS only, you may also want to consider using [`NavigatorIOS`](/website/docs/0.5/navigatorios) as it leverages native UIKit navigation.

 To set up the `Navigator` you provide one or more objects called routes, to identify each scene.
 You also provide a `renderScene` function that renders the scene for each route object.